Colonial Plaza: History

 Colonial Plaza opened for business on January 31, 1956.
 The center included two supermarkets: a 22000 sqft Publix, described by The Orlando Sentinel as the "largest supermarket in central Florida", and A&P, whose store was described by that chain's vice-president of operations for the Southeastern United States area as "large enough to serve the needs of residents in the east area of Orlando."
 Two variety store chains also had locations in the center: W. T. Grant, whose 31000 sqft location was their second in the Orlando area, and a smaller McCrory, which was the forty-first in the state of Florida.
-Other notable tenants upon opening included a dry cleaner, a shoe repair shop, a television and appliance store, a camera shop, several local clothing stores, a Walgreens pharmacy which had relocated from downtown Orlando, and two national shoe stores: Kinney Shoes and Thom McAn.
+Other notable tenants upon opening included a dry cleaner, a shoe repair shop, a television and appliance store, a camera shop, and several local clothing stores.
+It also featured a Walgreens pharmacy which had relocated from downtown Orlando, and two national shoe stores: Kinney Shoes and Thom McAn.
 All of the stores opened to a specially designed sidewalk, which was tinted green to reduce glare, and protected by overhangs from each store.
 The center's parking lot had over 2,000 spaces, and was illuminated by mercury-vapor lamps.
 Overall, the center had a total of 20 acre of shop space at the time, with over 24 shops in total.
 Opening ceremonies included presentations from city dignitaries and a United States Marine Corps color guard, performances by a local band, free candy for all patrons, and a prize drawing with a grand prize of a Plymouth Plaza.
 More than 50,000 shoppers were predicted to visit on opening day, with an estimated average of 10 cars using each parking spot daily.
 Two months after the rest of the center opened, a 75000 sqft Belk department store opened as well.
 It was the largest department store in Orlando at the time, including departments for men's, women's, and children's clothing and footwear, along with jewelry, gardening, sporting goods, patio furniture, a key and lock shop, and a sandwich shop.